Skateboarding In 1965: Americans Fall For Sidewalk Surfing

 By | June 1, 2018

 In 1965, skateboarding went mainstream.
 Previously it had been a fringe sport, enjoyed by a subculture of the surfing crowd, with skateboarders congregating on sidewalks and parking lots to practice their tricks.
 But a series of breakthrough moments in 1965 raised skateboarding's profile, prompting a national fad that would soon become its own culture, one that has endured for decades.

-Today, skateboarding is no longer a fringe sport, enjoyed by a subculture of the surfing crowd, with skateboarders congregating on sidewalks and parking lots to practice their tricks.
-Many cities have dedicated skate parks and there are now governing bodies of the sport.
-In fact, skateboarding will makes its Olympic premiere at the Tokyo games in 2020.
-The rise of skateboard culture owes much of it progress to the year 1965 when several events occurred that helped propel into the national spotlight.
+Today, many cities have dedicated skate parks and there are now governing bodies of the sport.
+In fact, skateboarding was scheduled to make its Olympic premiere at the Tokyo games in 2020.
+The rise of skateboard culture owes much of its progress to the year 1965 when several events occurred that helped propel it into the national spotlight.